Ma'amoul: Karabij

-Karabij Halab (meaning "whips of Aleppo") are a stuffed semolina cookie originating from Aleppo, Syria, they are typically stuffed with pistachios, and are served with natef, a sort of marshmallow creme, they are a variation of ma'amoul, and are also popular in Lebanon.
+Karabij Halab (كرابيج حلب) are a stuffed semolina cookie originating from Aleppo, Syria, they are typically stuffed with pistachios, and are served with natef, a sort of marshmallow creme,.
+They are a variation of ma'amoul, and are also popular in Lebanon.

-Kerebiç is a similar Turkish semolina cookie that stuffed with nuts and served with soapwort cream, it is popular in Mersin during Ramadan.
-It is a registered patent under the Turkish Patent and Trademark Office as geographical indication, according to the patent office, it was popularized by Arab confectioners in the 1940s.
-Kerebiç is likely a variation of karabij.
+Kerebiç is Turkish a variation of karabij.
+It is a semolina cookie that stuffed with nuts and served with soapwort cream, it is popular in Mersin during Ramadan.
+It is a registered patent under the Turkish Patent and Trademark Office as a geographical indication, according to the patent office, it was popularized by Arab confectioners in the 1940s.